 After junctions, each rider should check that there is still another rider following and if not, either wait at the junction or, notify the leader.

 At a junction, do not block the sight of motorists already waiting to pull out.

-Members wishing to leave the group should notify the leader (to avoid their being treated as "missing persons").
+Members wishing to leave the group should notify the leader or someone else in the group (to avoid their being treated as "missing persons").